-Percentage interest Name of director Nature of interest Number of shares held held CHAN Kwong Fai, Michael Personal 104,000,000 ordinary shares 5.02% CHAN Kong Keung, Stephen Personal 2,600,000 ordinary shares 0.13% IP Shu Wing, Charles Personal 3,320,800 ordinary shares 0.16% TRAN Vi-hang William Personal 160,000 ordinary shares 0.01% YU Hon To, David Personal 5,700,000 ordinary shares 0.27%
+Nie wer of Proofs Not a Charact Nlf.ll.ll Percentage Name of director Nature of interest Number of shares held interest held CHAN Kwong Fai, Michael Personal 104,000,000 ordinary shares 5.02% CHAN, Helen Personal 28,000,000 ordinary shares 1.35% CHAN Kong Keung, Stephen Personal 2,600,000 ordinary shares 0.13% IP Shu Wing, Charles Personal 3,320,800 ordinary shares 0.16% TRAN Vi-hang William Personal 160,000 ordinary shares 0.01% YU Hon To, David Personal 5,700,000 ordinary shares 0.28%

 Unless stated otherwise, all the aforesaid shares and equity derivatives were beneficially owned by the directors concerned.
-The percentage shown was the number of shares or underlying shares the relevant director was interested expressed as a percentage of the number of issued shares of the relevant companies as at 31 December 2022.
+The percentage shown was the number of shares or underlying shares the relevant director was interested expressed as a percentage of the number of issued shares of the relevant companies as at 31 December 2023.

-Details of the share options held by the directors of the Company are disclosed in the above section headed "Share Options".
+Details of the share options held by the directors of the Company are disclosed in the above section headed "Share Option Schemes".

-Save as disclosed above, as at 31 December 2022, none of the directors of the Company were interested or deemed to be interested in short positions in the shares and underlying shares of equity derivatives of the Company or any associated corporation as recorded in the register required to be kept under Section 352 of the SFO, or as otherwise notified to the Company and the Stock Exchange under the Model Code.
+Save as disclosed above, as at 31 December 2023, none of the directors of the Company were interested or deemed to be interested in short positions in the shares and underlying shares of equity derivatives of the Company or any associated corporation as recorded in the register required to be kept under Section 352 of the SFO, or as otherwise notified to the Company and the Stock Exchange under the Model Code.